Free S&H For Orders Over $30

 Why Curcumin Needs Absorption Support

 Curcumin is fat-soluble and difficult for the body to absorb on its own.
-Without support, much of it passes through the digestive system with minimal uptake.
-This is why many turmeric studies use concentrated extracts combined with absorption enhancers such as piperine.
+Without absorption support, much of it may pass through the digestive system with minimal uptake.

-Curcumin’s challenges include:
+Curcumin’s absorption challenges include:

 • Low natural bioavailability